-Designed by the architect Christian de Portzamparc, Cité de la musique, inaugurated in 1995 in the heart of Parc de la Villette, is a venue entirely dedicated to music with 250 concerts per year, a media library, a rich and varied educational programme for adults and children at Musée de la musique with its rare collections.
+Designed by the architect Christian de Portzamparc, Cité de la musique was inaugurated in 1995 in the heart of Parc de la Villette as a national and international reference pole entirely dedicated to music, with the innovative project of music transmission.
+It is a venue entirely dedicated to music with 250 concerts per year, a media library, a rich and varied educational programme for adults and children at Musée de la musique with its rare collections.
 Musée de la musique organizes visits around 5 spaces: 4 spaces for western music (from seventeenth century to the twentieth century) as well as a space dedicated to world music.

 Totally dedicated to music, Cité de la musique that merged with the venue Philharmonie of Paris, is located in the southern side of Parc de La Villette, at place de la Fontaine-aux-Lions at Porte de Pantin in the 19th district of Paris.

-Two buildings, the emblematic one with its multiples concerts, superb exhibitions, museum of old instruments and public recognition on the site of La Villette.
-The second building, a brand new one that sprung from the earth in 2015, prides itself on emerging technologies of high acoustic standard and a pleasant architectural design.
-Cité de la musique and Philharmonie de Paris merge into one!
+Two buildings: the emblematic one with its multiples concerts, superb exhibitions, museum of old instruments and public recognition on the site of La Villette and a brand new one that sprung from the earth in 2015.
+It prides itself on emerging technologies of high acoustic standard and a pleasant architectural design.
+Cité de la musique and Philharmonie de Paris become one!

 Each year about 250 concerts are programmed with artists and prestigious ensembles, national and international.